Rsantct/pe.audio.sys/pe.audio.sys/README.md

 Some nice tools are provided under your `~/bin` folder, below a brief description.

-# Filesystem tree

-All files are hosted under **`$HOME/pe.audio.sys`**, so that you can run `pe.audio.sys` under any user name.

-That way you can keep any `~/bin` an other files and directories under your home directory.

-1st level contains firsthand files (system  configuration and the system start script) and firsthand folders (loudspeakers, user macros).

-Deeper `share/` levels contains runtime files you don't usually need to access to.

     $HOME/bin/              Some tools will be installed under your ~/bin
           |
      ____/